Merri/Merri/README.md

 > If you can solve it without JavaScript, you should solve it without JavaScript.<br />
 > Progressive enhancement is better than depending on JS.

-I love Astro and any other new framework which ditches throwing client-side executed JavaScript at every problem.
+I like Astro or any other new framework which ditches throwing client-side executed JavaScript at every problem.

-The things I do tend to be ahead of the curve, sometimes by years.
-Which means I'm two things: a continuous learner and autistic.

 Currently working on `vr.fi`, for example contributed a lot to the [Junat kartalla service (live train tracker map)](https://www.vr.fi/en/live-train-tracker-map).

-[Check my homepage](https://vesa.piittinen.name) for a blog on web development and lots of other cool stuff.
+[Check my homepage](https://vesa.piittinen.name) for a blog on web development and lots of other mildly interesting stuff.

 ---